andrewf/adiff/README.md

 the number of "writes" in the input, or RHS.
 We will soon have to develop concepts of the "write" and "read" dimensions of a patch to express this.

-The %D token deletes or skips elements from the input.
+The `%D` token deletes or skips elements from the input.

-    [x y %D I] * [a b] = [x y b]
+    [x y %D %I] * [a b] = [x y b]

-%D reads a token from the input but does not write to the output; it has a read dimension of 1 and a write dimension of 0.
-We can say that %I has write and read dimensions of 1, and anything else has a read dimension of 0 and write dimension of 1.
-We use '%' to indicate that some object has special behavior that interacts with an input patch.
+`%D` reads a token from the input but does not write to the output; it has a read dimension of 1 and a write dimension of 0.
+We can say that `%I` has write and read dimensions of 1, and anything else has a read dimension of 0 and write dimension of 1.
+We use `%` to indicate that some object has special behavior that interacts with an input patch.

 Now for patch dimensions: a simple patch's write and read dimensions are the sum of the write and read dimensions of its elements.
 Any two patches where the left patch's read dimension matches the left patch's write dimension can be composed.
-So [%D %D %I y %I] has a write dimension of 3 and a read dimension of 4.
+So `[%D %D %I y %I]` has a write dimension of 3 and a read dimension of 4.
 These dimensions are used much more in mathematically analyzing patches than in actually evaluating them.